Dillon, Saskatchewan: History

+In 1903, the HBC post was re-established as an outpost of Ile-a-la-Crosse, becoming a full post in 1916.
+In 1935, the HBC relocated to the former Revillon Frères building.

 The first post office opened under the name of Buffalo River in 1926 and closed in 1929.
 In 1954 the post office was re-opened under the name of Dillon.

+In 1959, the HBC post became part of the Northern Stores Department.
+HBC divested this department in 1987 to The North West Company, which operated it as a Northern Store until its closure.

 Name changes

 In 1932 the name of the community was officially changed from Buffalo River to Dillon, the name of the river was changed from Buffalo River to Dillon River and Buffalo Lake was renamed Peter Pond Lake.
 A lake on the Dillon River just west of Vermette Lake also received its official name of Dillon Lake in 1932.